RonnieVenz/free-software-website/README.md

+This W.I.P. website is a project for Web and Mobile Development class @ EAN University in Bogotá, Colombia.

 # Your advice center for free software

 Feeling lost in the huge and underground world of free software?
 Looking for alternatives to main software?
 Maybe want to collaborate and make a name for yourself in the development world?
 You have come to the right place.